RangiraDave/AgriConnect/README.md

 # AgriConnect

 AgriConnect is a platform designed to connect farmers, buyers, and cooperatives.
-It provides a marketplace for agricultural products, facilitates communication through chat, and ensures secure transactions.
+It provides a marketplace for agricultural products, facilitates communication through a chatbot, and ensures secure transactions.

 ## Features